isaac-aa/todo.txt-note/README.md

 ## Installation

 Copy the `note` `archive`, `del` and `rm` files in this directory to your add-ons folder.
 Be aware that this add-on overrides the `archive`, `del` and `rm` commands.
-If you already have overriden some of them, you'll need to do some tweaking to combine both versions.
+If you already have overwritten some of them, you'll need to do some tweaking to combine both versions.

 ## Configuration